The flavors of fall in this easy homemade cranberry sauce is always a favorite with Thanksgiving dinner. Prepare in advance and enjoy the holiday!

-Back when our family was young I learned to cook for large crowds when hosting holiday dinners for our families.
+Back when our family was young I began a tradition of hosting holiday dinners for our families.
 I was really into cooking from scratch and that’s when I realized there was cranberry sauce and cranberry relish.

 Cranberry sauce is quickly made by cooking fresh cranberries in water with sugar added.
 Cranberry relish is made by chopping fresh (uncooked) cranberries in a food processor then placed in a bowl with fresh or dried fruits, nuts, and/or whatever else you might like to compliment the tart berries.
 So simple, yes?

 Since my family prefers cranberry sauce I’m sharing this basic, easy homemade cranberry sauce recipe given to me back in the ’80’s when I mentioned to a friend that I never made homemade cranberry sauce.
 I knew immediately I had to make this when my friend said how very easy the recipe was and I’ve been making it ever since – way before ‘foodies’ began blogging.
 Psst…..you can find the recipe on the package of fresh cranberries – I have a feeling everyone knows this by now.

 To help reduce your pre-holiday cooking stress you can prepare this easy homemade cranberry sauce 1 to 2 days in advance.
 You will never need to open a can again with this keeper of a recipe.

 I have also cut out refined sugar in the past few years.
 I use fresh squeezed orange juice and if the orange is not sweet enough I’ll add a teaspoon of maple syrup.
 It’s delicious, but if you don’t like oranges and maple syrup you can substitute honey, or use coconut sugar + water – it will still be delicious.